Best Freeze Dried Backpacking Meals

 Let’s face it, we all crave burgers after a few days out in the backcountry.
 This is the only meal that actually calms that craving for me!
 Super high protein, excellent flavor and texture.
 Any friends and relatives who insist on getting me gifts know getting me some of these will always make me happy.

-The All-American Burger is seasoned ground beef with minced onions and cheese.
+The Dab’s Smash Burger with Secret Sauce is seasoned ground beef with minced onions and cheese.
 It comes with packets of ketchup, mustard, mayo, and relish.
 I wrap it in a large tortilla and add the condiments, and it tricks me into thinking I am eating real food.
 The overall flavor resembles a fast food cheeseburger.

 Serving size: 3.8 oz (dry) for a 2 serving, 440 calorie pouch